RealFlow/Swift-CheatSheet/README.md

     * Public access, as you are building public facing interface API (Façade)
     * Any internal implementation details can still be internal or private.

+  * **Access Levels for Unit Test Targets**
+    * By default, only entities marked as open or public are accessible.
+    * However, a unit test target can access any internal entity, if the import declaration for a product module has the @testable attribute.

 ### Access Control Syntax

   * Syntax